kubernetes/enhancements/keps/sig-node/5972-dynamic-containers/README.md

 - Ecosystem research & outreach for static container assumptions.
 - Decide on (and implement) strategy for legacy admission controllers.
 - Decide on strategy for resolving the Kubelet / Scheduler resize race condition.
+- Decision on whether to add a field to designate pods as dynamic/non-dynamic at creation time.

 #### GA